|Host University Website:||Click to visit|

 |Language of Instruction:||English||Minimum GPA:||3.0|

-Students are attracted to University of Aberdeen’s tradition which is rooted in a 500 year history.
+The University has a rich tradition which is rooted in a 500 year history.
 The University is also at the forefront in many areas of arts, social sciences, computer science, engineering and technology, and in ground-breaking disciplines focused firmly on the 21st century, such as Bio-Medical Computing Science.

 The University has a beautiful central campus where ancient buildings sit side by side with modern, newly refurbished, first-class laboratories, up-to-date computing facilities and the latest library technology.